WillLillis/lsploghover.nvim/README.md

 ### The Solution

-This plugin streams the above process.
+This plugin streamlines the above process.
 Any logs of interest can be marked by prepending the relevant text with the log key (the default is `LSPLOGHOVER`) and then wrapping the text with angle brackets.
 For example,